wintercooled/wintercooled.github.io/README.md

 sudo apt-get install ruby ruby-dev
 ~~~~

 It is best to avoid installing Ruby Gems as the root user.
-If you have not already set up a gem installation directory for your user account, add the required environment variables to your ~/.bashrc file.
+If you have not already set up a gem installation directory for your user account, execute the following commands to add the required environment variables to your ~/.bashrc file.
 This will configure the gem installation path:
 ~~~~
 echo '# Install Ruby Gems to ~/gems' >> ~/.bashrc echo 'export GEM_HOME=$HOME/gems' >> ~/.bashrc